How to Wash Your Hands Accurately

 02. Before eating food

-03. Before and after coming into contact with a sick person who has vomiting or diarrhea
+03. Before and after coming into contact with a sick person who has vomiting or diarrhoea

 04. Before and after treating a cut or wound